Green River Levee Improvement Program

 Timeline of Events:

-Horseshoe Bend Levee (multiple projects) - FEMA submittal in 2010 and phased construction from 2010 to 2012
+Horseshoe Bend Levee (multiple projects) - FEMA construction complete and Letter of Map Revision received.

-Russell Road Lower and Lowest Levees - FEMA submittal in Fall 2011 and construction date to be determined
+Russell Road Lower and Lowest Levees - Large scale habitat and levee construction to be permitted in 2016 through 2017.
+Construction scheduled for 2018.

 Estimated Construction Cost: